Charged particle motion and radiation in strong electromagnetic fields: Introduction

 \section{Introduction}

 Over the last hundred years elementary particle physics has made tremendous progress in the exploration of the high-energy regime, culminating in the Standard Model and its verification at grand-scale experimental facilities, such as LEP, LEP II, SLAC, Tevatron, and LHC.
-Now, a new pathway in fundamental physics research has opened, using the electromagnetic fields of focused laser pulses to explore the high-intensity regime.
-Here the high density and simultaneous interaction of the participating particles provides a fruitful basis for the creation of extreme environments, in which collective dynamics dominate.
-Besides being of fundamental interest, these effects could be used to drive further research.
-This includes the formation of dense electron-positron plasmas, which mimic astrophysical phenomena, and could be exploited to create extraordinary particle and radiation sources.
-In light of this, the purpose of this review is to assess the current state of the art in our theoretical understanding of the strong-field regime and upcoming experimental programs, aimed at the exploration of such opportunities.
+Now, a new pathway in fundamental physics research has opened, using the electromagnetic fields of focused laser pulses to explore the high-intensity regime. { Here the high density and simultaneous interaction of the participating particles provide a fruitful basis for the creation of extreme environments, which can only be described theoretically using nonperturbative methods in quantum electrodynamics (QED).
+While powerful, this theory is insufficient outside highly idealised interaction configurations or when collective dynamics dominate.
+Understanding how single-particle QED processes couple to large-scale plasma phenomena and vice versa is a significant unsolved problem.
+Experimental investigation of this little-explored regime is therefore of fundamental interest, as well as being of practical importance.
+This includes the effects of extreme environments on the next generation of particle accelerators and the formation of dense electron-positron plasmas, which occur in astrophysical phenomena, and could be exploited to create extraordinary particle and radiation sources. } In light of this, the purpose of this review is to assess the current state of the art in our theoretical understanding of the strong-field regime and upcoming experimental programs, aimed at the exploration of such opportunities.